 By Matt Gibson & Erin Marissa Russell

 You only need a few key ingredients to do it.
-These include a sunny windowsill, fresh water, some jars, bowls, glasses, or vases, and either some well cut and trimmed stem cuttings or some big healthy bulbs, and you are well on your way to regrowing lots of different plants and flowers cheaply and easily, without having to step outside of your home.
+These include a sunny windowsill, fresh water, some glass containers, jars, bowls, glasses, or vases, and either some well cut and trimmed stem cuttings or some big healthy bulbs, and you are well on your way to regrowing lots of different plants and flowers cheaply and easily, without having to step outside of your home.

 Not all spring bulbs are good picks for forcing blooms in water, but there are a few bulbs that are especially easy to grow in water, such as, crocus, daffodils, hyacinths, tulips and many more.
-Flowers that can be grown from cuttings and rooted in water include begonias, geraniums, impatiens, to name a few.
+The best aquatic flowers that can be grown from cuttings and rooted in water include begonias, geraniums, impatiens, to name a few.
 Growing bulbs is easy, but you need to use large, healthy bulbs and provide the necessary amount of cooling time for many bulbs to germinate.
 Growing from cuttings in water is easy as well, but you must replace the water regularly, and with some flowers, you will need to move them into soil once their roots have developed.

 African Violet (Saintpaulia)